- Admissions & Aid

 Apply to the WSRP

-Research Associates are required to be in full-time residence at Harvard Divinity School while carrying out their proposed research projects during the 2013-14 academic year.
+Research Associates are required to be in full-time residence at Harvard Divinity School while carrying out their proposed research projects during the 2014-15 academic year.
 Associates meet together regularly for collective discussion of research in progress.
 Each Associate teaches a one-semester course related to the research project, and the Associates present their research in a public lecture series and in an annual conference.

 Before beginning your application, you must create a log-on ID and password using the Harvard University XID system.
 The steps are as follows:

 - On the XID website, follow all links for "New XID Account."
 You will be prompted to enter and confirm your email address, your full name, and a login ID.
 You have the option to make your email address your login ID; this is recommended.

 - Once you have registered, you will receive an email with your login ID, a temporary secret key, and instructions for verifying your account.

 - When you have finished the verification process and have chosen a new password, please return to the WSRP online application and log in.
 Be sure to choose the appropriate log-in type.
 Please note that you will not be redirected from the XID site to the WSRP application page.
 You will need to return to this page to begin your application.

 Note: Applicants with an active Harvard University ID (HUID) do not need to complete the XID process.